ericcecchi/goldenripe-translations/en/06-Paradise-and-Redemption.md

 ## How can Jesus pay the penalty for someone else’s sin?

 Ransom or redemption means paying the price to secure someone’s freedom.
-For instance, we read, “Then We ransomed him with a tremendous victim” (Surah As-Saffaat 37:107).
+For instance, the Qur’an states, “Then We ransomed him with a tremendous victim” (Surah As-Saffaat 37:107).
 Abraham’s son was ransomed by a substitute.

 The Qur’an also states that only those who have a strong covenant with God can redeem others (Surahs Maryam 19:87; Ta-Ha 20:109).
 The Qur’an teaches that no sinner can ever be a substitute for another sinner because they do not have a strong covenant with God.
 “No laden soul will bear another’s load” (Surah Az-Zumar 39:7).
 But the converse of this is also true.
 Someone who has never sinned can bear another’s sin.
 Muhammad could not bear the sins of others because he had sinned himself.